GET HARD RESULTS. Start here

 They could also involve vasoactive injection (injecting medication into the penis to induce an involuntary erection) or arteriography (imaging of blood vessels within the penis.

-From the psychological causes to the physiological ones, there’s more value in talking to a healthcare provider sooner than later — especially since they’ll be able to get you started on treatments sooner than later (potentially without wasting time on tests).
+From the psychological causes to the physiological ones, there’s more value in talking to a healthcare provider sooner than later — especially since they’ll be able to get you started on treatments (and possibly without wasting time on tests).

-Treatment may look like medication in the form of sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra) or avanafil (Stendra).
-Or it might take the form of online therapy for psychologically caused ED and sexual anxiety.
+Treatment may look different depending on your individual circumstances.
+For some men, it may come in the form of medication like sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra), or avanafil (Stendra).
+Or it might take the form of online therapy for psychologically-caused ED and sexual anxiety.

-You may just need to learn how to relax during sex.
-Or maybe you need to improve your health and take better care of your heart.
+Some guys may just need to learn how to relax during sex.
+Others may need to address health issues, cardiovascular concerns, obesity, or other lifestyle causes of ED.

-Making certain changes to your lifestyle, such as exercising more, quitting smoking or losing weight, may help improve your erectile health and reduce the severity of your erectile dysfunction.
+Testosterone replacement and treatment for prostate cancer might also affect ED, depending on what’s going on.
+Making certain changes to your lifestyle, such as exercising more, quitting smoking, or losing weight, may help improve your erectile health and reduce the severity of your erectile dysfunction.

-Dealing with erectile dysfunction can be highly stressful.
+Dealing with erectile dysfunction can be especially stressful.
 And if we remember anything from high school and college, it’s that tests usually just add to stress and anxiety.

 The good news is that you may not need to do any tests at all.
 Here’s what to keep in mind: